-- Viewing the difference between two files and merging changes into one of them, or removing unwanted changes. - Editing conflicts between local changes and changes in the Subversion repository following an update. - Applying patch files.
-This is the reason TortoiseMerge was created:)
+- Viewing the difference between two files and merging changes into one of them, or removing unwanted changes. - Editing conflicts between local changes and changes in the Subversion repository following an update. - Applying patch files and reviewing them.

 2.1.
 Viewing and Merging Differences